Our Board

 Shane’s area of focus over the years has been with organizations that give children, adults, and veterans with or without disabilities the opportunity for hunting, fishing, and outdoor adventures.
 He also supports groups which help provide job placement, housing, and other opportunities for our veterans.
 Being an avid outdoorsman himself, these groups have become a wonderful way for Shane to share his passion with those that wouldn’t normally get the opportunity.
 Seeing how these adventures impact the lives of the children, families, and of all those involved is something he takes great pride in.
 GEO (Get ‘em outdoors)

 Other areas of interest for Shane include programs for state beautification projects, youth sports organizations, and outdoor camps for kids.
 “It’s really a great feeling when you are able to find the right organization to partner with.
-When it something you have passion about, it just makes the experience that much more fulfilling.”
+When it something you are passionate about, it just makes the experience that much more fulfilling.”

-Shane resides in Hartland Michigan and has a wonderful wife and two daughters.
-Outside of the Foundation and work, he really enjoys coaching, hunting, and spending time with his family.
+Shane resides in Highland, Michigan with his wife and two daughters.
+Outside of the Foundation and work, he really enjoys golfing, hunting, and spending time with his family.

-Breanna, age 16, has always had a soft spot for animals.
-For the sixth year in a row, Breanna has chosen to provide support, through The Abrams Foundation, to Leader Dogs for the Blind.
+Breanna has always had a soft spot for animals.
+Since being brought onto the Board as a Next Generation Grantmaker, Breanna has chosen to provide support to Leader Dogs for the Blind.
 Breanna’s partnership with Leader Dogs has grown as she has grown and begins to develop thoughts and plans for her future.
 The first two years, Breanna’s participation revolved around the puppies and providing training and toys.
 The third year of her involvement with Leader Dog, Breanna had shown interest in Veterinary services and was thrilled to be able to participate as a “Leader Dog Veterinarian for the Day”.
 In her fourth year of partnering with Leader Dogs for the Blind, the grant is focused on a new speaker system in order to aide in training classes.
 The fifth years grant was for custom harnesses which corresponded perfectly seeing that the Patzer Family raised a Future Leader Dog, Harley.
-This year, Leader Dogs for the Blind has requested a grant to support college students who are raising Future Leader Dogs.
+More recently, Leader Dogs for the Blind have requested grants to support college students who are raising Future Leader Dogs and externship programs for future veterinarians.
 The Abrams Foundation feels so blessed to have found this relationship with Leader Dogs and how they continue to alter their funding requests through conversations and interactions with Breanna.

 In Memoriam